weyhan/Filestuff/README.md

 	}
 ```

-It's also possible to extend `FilestuffContainer` by adding functions that accepts arguments and manupelate the attributes values to suite your needs.
+It's also possible to extend `FilestuffContainer` by adding functions that accept arguments and manipulate attribute values to suit your needs.